ttscoff/na_gem/README.md

     na [global options] next [command options] [QUERY]

 DESCRIPTION
     Next actions are actions which contain the next action tag (default @na),   do not contain @done, and are not in the Archive project.
+Arguments will target a todo file from history, whether it's in the current   directory or not.
+Todo file queries can include path components separated by /   or :, and may use wildcards (`*` to match any text, `?` to match a single character).
+Multiple queries allowed (separate arguments or separated by comma).

 COMMAND OPTIONS
     -d, --depth=DEPTH                      - Recurse to depth (default: 2)